wamorkart/H4GFlash/test/README.md

 mkdir outDir
 fggRunJobs.py --load ToRun.json -H -D -P -n 500 -d outDir -x cmsRun ../MakeTrees.py maxEvents=-1 -q 1nh --no-use-tarball
 ```
 This will submit all the jobs to lxbatch and start a monitoring task.
 After all jobs have been submitted, feel free to quit it if you want.
-However, living it running will also resubmit jobs that fail for lxbatch reasons.
+However, leaving it running will also resubmit jobs that fail for lxbatch reasons.
 You can continue the monitoring task with:
 ```
 fggRunJobs.py --load outDir/configs.json --cont
 ```